MilosMrsovic/hubspot-ai-email-automation/README.md

 ## Overview

 The goal of this automation is to remove all manual work from outreach.
-The system **fetches only contacts with the status 'in_progress' from HubSpot**, prepares the data, generates customized email content using a local AI model, sends the emails, updates the contact’s status inside HubSpot, and **sends a final summary report**—all without human intervention.
+The system **fetches only contacts with the status 'in_progress' from HubSpot**, prepares the data, generates customized email content using a local AI model, sends the emails, updates the contact’s status inside HubSpot, and **sends a final summary report** all without human intervention.

 ---